boundary/pulse-api-cli/docs/configuration.md

 ```

-## Common Command Line Arguments
+### Common Arguments

 Alternatively, you can provide credentials on the command line, as well as configure the logging output,
 and get help on a specific command.
+These common command line arguments are shown in the table below.

 | Argument | Description                                    |
 |:---------|:-----------------------------------------------|